Adaigh/stm_2025/README.md

     - This is gonna be a bulk commit to catch up on little updates I've been doing over the last month.
     - Many styling/structural updates, mostly focused on aesthetics.
     - Uploaded affiliate images but still need to link them to websites.
-    - Minor changes to the dev package to make working with sass more convenient (Thanks @concurrently!)
+    - Minor changes to the dev package to make working with sass more convenient.
+(Thanks @concurrently!)

 9. **05-30-2025 (45 min)**
     - Styling and structure updates for contact links.
     - Styling updates for hero links.
     - Styling updates for 'about' headers.
     - Feels like it's almost there!
-    - Realized I had 'main.tsx' in two places, renamed the hero to 'hero.tsx'
+    - Realized I had 'main.tsx' in two places, renamed the hero to 'hero.tsx'.

 10. **06-02-2025 (60 min)**
     - Affiliate links implemented.